AndreM222/Dotfile-Automizer/README.md

 # Dotfile Automizer

 > [!WARNING]
-> The following is the link to the autosetup script: DO NOT RUN WITHOUT READING WHAT THE SCRIPT DOES
+> The following is the link to the autosetup script: DO NOT RUN WITHOUT READING WHAT THE SCRIPT DOES.
+> for now is only for Windows.
+After completion I will make it work for MacOS.
 > ```
 > Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 > Invoke-RestMethod https://raw.githubusercontent.com/AndreM222/Dotfile-Automizer/master/autoSetup.ps1 | Invoke-Expression